 Sonia Delaunay in her studio at Boulevard Malesherbes, Paris, France, 1925

-At 33, Sonia entered the fashion world, designing wearable art, "poem-dresses," and film costumes at her studio in Madrid, Casa Sonia.
+At 33, Sonia entered the fashion world, designing wearable art — garments called "poem-dresses" — and film costumes at her studio in Madrid, Casa Sonia.
 Later, she created geometric patterns for fabrics and home decor.
-Her most significant success among the French, who have always recognized her Ukrainian origins, came in 1925 after her personal design exhibit of decorative objects, clothes, and even cars.
+Her biggest success in France, where people always acknowledged her Ukrainian roots, came in 1925 after she held a personal exhibition featuring her designs for decorative objects, clothing, and even cars.

 One of her garments, an optical dress, was used for the 1925 American Vogue cover illustration.